lesleyrs/Client3/README.md

 ```
 TODO: undo touch changes in 3ds.c depending how it works on real hardware (vita seems to work fine on hw)
 TODO: The "New" 3ds/2ds line for higher cpu clock rate does not seem to make much difference in citra?
+TODO: add panning for both 3ds and nds, also allow toggling what's on top screen (maybe a separately panned view)
 ```

 #### Wii U